Who should buy the Black Diamond Shadow

 The Shadow and Zone are both low-top shoes manufactured by Black Diamond for climbers.
 Shown below are the features that differentiate them from one another.

 Upper.
 The Zone from Black Diamond is equipped with the brand’s Engineered Knit upper.
 This technology grants comfort and breathability to the wearer.
-The Shadow’s upper uses the same material to prevent the user’s foot from overheating.
+The Shadow’s upper uses the same material that prevents the user’s foot from overheating.

 Closure.
 The Black Diamond Zone comes with a single-strap Velcro closure system.
 This component gives a secure lockdown to the user.
-In comparison, the Shadow features two straps to achieve a personalized fit.
+In comparison, the Shadow features two straps that achieve a personalized fit.

 Midsole.
 The Black Diamond Zone employs a minimalist midsole.
-It is designed to give extra sensitivity for steep routes.
-The Shadow also uses the same midsole construction to render a stable platform.
+It gives extra sensitivity for steep routes.
+The Shadow also uses the same midsole construction that renders a stable platform.

 Outsole.
-Both the Zone and the Shadow supplies grip on most types of rock surfaces, thanks to its 4.3mm outsole.
-Its sticky rubber compound is printed and molded to give optimal traction and consistency for senders tackling steep terrain.
+Both the Zone and the Shadow supply grip on most types of rock surfaces, thanks to its 4.3mm outsole.
+Its sticky rubber compound is printed and molded giving optimal traction and consistency for senders tackling steep terrain.
 For more information about the Black Diamond Shadow’s outsole, see the content above.

 Price.
 Compared to Black Diamond’s Shadow, the Zone is the more affordable option.
-It is cheaper by around $50.
+It is cheaper at around $50.

 Application.
-The Zone is engineered by Black Diamond to provide performance for indoor gym sessions and cragging.
+The Zone is engineered by Black Diamond which provides performance for indoor gym sessions and cragging.
 It is also a suitable climbing piece for hooking.
 The Shadow, on the other hand, excels when it comes to tackling overhanging projects and technical bouldering problems.